rism-digital/rism.info/community/muscat/workshops.en.md

 ## Upcoming workshops

 * Fall workshops: Muscat introduction, online, German and English.
-[See the announcement for more information](http://www.rism.info/en/home/newsdetails/article/2/introductory-muscat-workshops-in-november.html).
     - November 16 and 18, 2020 (German, English)
     - November 23 and 25, 2020 (Italian)
     - November 24 and 26, 2020 (English)